ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Introduction

 \section{Introduction}

-In recent years, online user reviews have become influential across domains like e-commerce, hospitality, and social media \cite{review_helpfulness}.
-These reviews offer rich, unstructured insights into user preferences \cite{online_review, online_review_1, online_review_2}.
-Extracting meaningful information from them is critical, and transformer-based language models (LMs) such as BERT \cite{devlin-etal-2019-bert} have excelled in NLP tasks like sentiment analysis \cite{sentiment_survey}, question answering \cite{QA_survey}, and text classification \cite{TC_survey}.
-However, these models are typically opaque, limiting interpretability, an essential factor for trust, fairness, and compliance \cite{interpretability_1, interpretability_2}.
-To address the limitations of black-box models, post-hoc explanation methods such as LIME \cite{LIME} and SHAP \cite{SHAP} have been proposed.
-However, they often lack faithfulness and consistency, offering only approximate and sometimes inaccessible justifications \cite{interpretability_3, interpretability_4}, especially for non-technical users.
-This has led to growing interest in interpretable models that provide transparency by design \cite{interpretability_5}.
+In recent years, user-generated text across domains such as e-commerce, hospitality, and social media has grown rapidly \cite{review_helpfulness}, providing abundant but highly unstructured linguistic data \cite{online_review, online_review_1, online_review_2}.
+Extracting meaningful information from such textual content is essential for a wide range of NLP applications, and transformer-based language models (LMs) \cite{devlin-etal-2019-bert} have achieved state-of-the-art performance in tasks including sentiment analysis \cite{sentiment_survey}, question answering \cite{QA_survey}, and text classification \cite{TC_survey}.
+Despite their effectiveness, these models operate as opaque black boxes, offering limited interpretability, an increasingly critical requirement for trust, fairness, and regulatory compliance \cite{interpretability_1, interpretability_2}.
+To mitigate the limitations of black-box behavior, post-hoc explanation techniques such as LIME \cite{LIME} and SHAP \cite{SHAP} have been widely adopted.
+However, these methods often struggle with faithfulness and consistency, producing approximations that may be difficult to interpret or unreliable for decision support \cite{interpretability_3, interpretability_4}.
+These challenges have motivated growing interest in inherently interpretable models that provide transparency by design \cite{interpretability_5}.

 Prototype-Based Networks (PBNs) follow the paradigm of inherent interpretability, mimicking human reasoning via similarity to class-representative prototypes \cite{cognitive}.
 While effective in vision \cite{proto_img1, proto_img2} and recently adapted to NLP \cite{10.5555/3648699.3648963-ProtoryNet, wen-etal-2025-gaprotonet}, most PBNs are limited to single-label, sentence- or document-level tasks.
 This limits their use in real-world, multi-label classification scenarios, e.g., “\textit{The view was breathtaking, but the staff was rude}” expresses opposing sentiments, challenging coarse-grained prototype models \cite{sourati-etal-2024-robust}.